Consumer medicine information

 • you have any other illness, including those that you think are not related to HIV infection.

-When you stop taking 3TC Tablets
+If you stop taking 3TC tablets

 If you have a long-standing viral infection of your liver (hepatitis B) it may flare up.
 This can cause serious illness particularly if your liver is already not working very well.
 If you have both HIV and hepatitis B, when you stop taking your 3TC tablets, your doctor is likely to arrange tests from time to time to check how well your liver is working and to measure virus levels.

-Tell your doctor if you are taking any other medicines, including medicines you buy without a prescription from a pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins, or supplements that you buy without a prescription from your pharmacy, supermarket, or health food shop.

 How to take 3TC tablets